-Based on the average exchange rate for 2019, the South African rand depreciated by -13.2% against the US dollar since 2015 and dropped by -9.2% from 2018 to 2019.
+Based on the average exchange rate for 2020, the South African rand depreciated by -11.9% against the US dollar since 2016 and declined by -13.9% from 2019 to 2020.
 South Africa’s weaker local currency makes its imports paid for in stronger US dollars relatively more expensive when converted starting from the South African rand.

 South Africa’s Top 10 Imports

 The following product groups represent the highest dollar value in South Africa’s import purchases during 2020.
 Also shown is the percentage share each product category represents in terms of overall imports into South Africa.

 - Mineral fuels including oil: US$9.6 billion (14% of total imports)

 - Machinery including computers: $9.1 billion (13.1%)

 - Optical, technical, medical apparatus: $1.9 billion (2.8%)